pacs-course/pacs-examples/Examples/src/adtTree/README.md

 of the coordinates between 0 and 1, one can test them  against 2<sup>-l</sup>, l being the level of the tree, to decide to move to the left or right branch.

 Finally, how to treat points in nD and Boxes?
-Here we find out the meaning of the therm "alternating".
-The test is done alternating across the dimension: in a nD, with point's coordinates (x<sub>0</sub>,..,x<sub>i</sub>,..x<sub>nD</sub>) the test is made rotating cycling the coordinates and against 2<sup>-l/nD</sup> (integer division).
+Here we find out the meaning of the term "alternating": the test is done alternating across the dimension: in a nD, with point's coordinates (x<sub>0</sub>,..,x<sub>i</sub>,..x<sub>nD</sub>) the test is made rotating cycling the coordinates and against 2<sup>-l/nD</sup> (integer division).
 Note that it means that at tree level l we test coordinate with index l mod nD.

 Boxes are defined by the two corners defining the minimum and maximum coordinates.
 An ADT tree *Box node* is seen as a 2nD point where the min and max coordinates of the box are alternated.